ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 exp (integer):
 : OPTIONAL.
 The timestamp after which this token is no longer valid.
-    Expressed as a integer seconds from UNIX Epoch.
+    Expressed as integer seconds from UNIX Epoch.

 iat (integer):
 : OPTIONAL.
 The timestamp at which this token was issued by the AS.
-    Expressed as a integer seconds from UNIX Epoch.
+    Expressed as integer seconds from UNIX Epoch.

 nbf (integer):
 : OPTIONAL.
 The timestamp before which this token is not valid.
-    Expressed as a integer seconds from UNIX Epoch.
+    Expressed as integer seconds from UNIX Epoch.

 aud (string or array of strings):
 : OPTIONAL.
 Identifiers for the resource servers this token can be accepted at.